leekevinyg/edison/README.md

 Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.

 For accessibility use cases, it is recommended that passwords be saved for the most commonly used websites to improve the overall user expierence.

+- **Rewind**
+Specific to Netflix.
+Rewinds the current Netflix title by 10 seconds.
+Example: Just say "Rewind" when viewing a Netflix title.

+- **Skip**
+Specific to Netflix.
+Fast forwards the Netflix title by 10 seconds.
+Example: Just say "Skip" when viewing a Netflix title.

 <a name="Developing"></a>
 # Development Guide